60+ WhatsApp Statistics to Know What’s up in 2020

 21. On February 19, 2014, Facebook announced its acquisition of WhatsApp for $19 billion, its largest acquisition to date.

 WhatsApp was acquired by Facebook on February 19, 2014.
 The company spent $19 billion to buy the messaging app, making its largest purchase to date.

-In order to turn a profit, WhatsApp needed to come up with a solution.
-The obvious one was to run ads on the platform, but as we already established, the founders were strictly against this.
-The next logical step was to involve somehow business users, which was accomplished at the beginning of 2018.
-With such big news for WhatsApp statistics, 2018 is set to be the year when this app will become a hub for businesses that want to keep a more personal touch with the consumers and use this platform for customer services.
+WhatsApp needed to come up with something to make profit.
+The obvious move was to run ads on the platform, but as we already established, the founders were strictly against this.
+The next logical step was to somehow involve business users, which was accomplished at the beginning of 2018.

 WhatsApp users have the option to change their mind about a sent message and delete it within 7 minutes of sending it.
-This feature is useful for those who commonly make spelling errors or have a habit of messaging wrong people.
-Many of us just regret sending drunk texts, so the feature definitely comes in handy.
+This feature is useful for those who commonly make spelling errors or have a habit of texting the wrong people.
+Many of us regret sending drunk texts, so the feature definitely comes in handy.

 Due to the violation of EU Merger Regulations, Facebook was fined €110 million in 2017.
 The company was accused and found guilty of intentionally misleading the European Commission that was investigating the acquisition of WhatsApp.